lessthanoptimal/BoofCV/README.md

 # Dependencies
 -----------------------------------------

-The main BoofCV modules depends on the following libraries:
+The main BoofCV modules depends on the following libraries

 - [ EJML          ]  ( http://code.google.com/p/efficient-java-matrix-library )
 - [ GeoRegression ]  ( http://georegression.org                               )
 - [ DDogleg       ]  ( http://ddogleg.org                                     )

-The following are required for running unit tests
+The following is required for unit tests

 - [ JUnit   ]       ( http://junit.sourceforge.net/                           )

+Code from the following libraries has been integrated into BoofCV

+- [General Purpose FFT by Takuya Ooura] (http://www.kurims.kyoto-u.ac.jp/~ooura/fft.html)
+  * Java port by Piotr Wendykier with modifications by Peter Abeles to recycle memory.

 The optional sub-projects in integration also have several dependencies.
 See those sub-projects for a list of their dependencies.

 # Contact
 ------------------------------------